phalcon/blog/data/posts/2017/03/2017-03-03-building-the-new-phalcon-website-middleware-part-3.md

     return true;
 }
 ```
 First we get a few parameters that have been passed to our application.
 One of those is the language.
 We use the `getLang()` method to check if the passed language exists.
 If not, we try to detect the browser language and if that fails it defaults to English.
 The `getLang()` method is located in the `LanguageTrait` (`app/library/Traits`).

+Then we set some more variables in the registry and as the last step, we set the contributors and releases only in the specific pages that require them.
+This way we remove unnecessary processing and transfer of data from the application to the view.

 #### `NotFoundMiddleware`
 We discussed briefly the `NotFoundMiddleware` above.
 The implementation uses the events within the middleware, in particular the `beforeNotFound` one.